ialbert/biostar-central/docs/recipes.md

 Make a new recipe and add the following into it:

-## Recipe example: Download FASTQ data by SRA number
+## 3. Examples - Download FASTQ data by SRA number

 Suppose we wish to create a recipe that downloads and unpacks FASTQ data from the short read archive.
 The code we wish to deploy is: